5 Steps Toward Successful Dating

 - Spend lots of time in groups.
 You’ll learn so much more about the other person by doing things in groups.
 Yeah, it takes more effort and, if it’s going well, you’ll be tempted to make it just the two of you.
 Especially if you’re not living in the same area.
 But it’s worth it.

 - Limit physical intimacy.
-Sex is like super glue.
+While it’s important to be physically attracted to someone you’re dating and might marry, sex is like super glue.
 It’s meant to cement a whole life commitment in the context of marriage.
 I’m not going to lay out exact rules here; you have to prayerfully work through that with God and each other.
 But, when your physical involvement gets ahead of the rest of your relationship, there’s pressure to stay together.
 There’s a reason Song of Solomon warns us ‘not to awaken love until the time is right’ (Song of Solomon 2:7; 3:5; 8:4).

 - Don’t drag your feet.
 If we take Jesus’ command to love others as we love ourselves seriously, then we won’t let the relationship stay in standby mode without reason.
 We won’t enjoy the benefits of being in a relationship without a growing commitment.
 And we’ll communicate with the other person appropriately about where we are, and, ask them where they are.
 Once we’ve worked through any obstacles or questions we have to getting married, it’s time to get engaged and move toward marriage.